diarmuidoconnor/ict-skills-2020/topic02/topic.md

-# React Component model.
+#  React: The Component model.

-Explore React's component model in more detail.
+Examine the core aspects of the component model, including state, hooks, and unidirectional data flow.